shamanec/GADS/docs/provider.md

 Provider configuration is added through the GADS UI
 - Log in the hub UI with an admin user.
 - Go to the `Admin` section.
-- Open `Providers administration`
+- Open `Providers`
 - On the `New provider` tab fill in all needed data and save.
-- You should see a new provider tab with the nickname you provided.
+- You should see a new provider component with the configuration you provided.
 You can now start up a provider instance using the newly added configuration.

 ## Provider data folder - optional
 The provider needs a persistent folder where logs, apps and other files might be stored.